About Us

 Patrick Behnke is a viola player, composer, and improviser working in acoustic, digital, and intermedia forms.
 His musical involvement includes a range of styles and interests from fiddling in various folk and traditional forms to collaborations with forward-minded pop and electronic musicians, and collaborations with digital artists and animators.
 Patrick’s work often explores cultivating interactions between communities of musicians and their environments, investigating how these interactions might ripen into varying points of view regarding sonic relationships and interpersonal-intrapersonal experiences.

-Patrick has appeared as a violist and electronic artist at venues in Los Angeles (Coaxial, Zebulon Cafe, Thymele Arts, SASSAS), Detroit (Trinosophes, SpreadArt at Detroit Contemporary, Sidewalk Festival, Detroit Bureau of Sound), New York (Scholes Street Studio), Chicago (Slate Arts), Boston (Washington Street Art Center) and Toronto, Canada (Anzac Club) as well as appearing as part of the Wetben Fall Festival of Canada.
+Patrick was born in San Bernardino, California, raised in the metropolitan Detroit, Michigan area, and currently lives and works in Los Angeles.
+Patrick is an avid collaborator in creative music and holds his formative years improvising on viola in Detroit creative music communities as an integral piece in his artistic outlook.
+Patrick has appeared as a violist and electronic artist at venues in Los Angeles (Coaxial, Zebulon, Thymele Arts, SASSAS), Detroit (Trinosophes, SpreadArt at Detroit Contemporary, Sidewalk Festival, Detroit Bureau of Sound), New York (Scholes Street Studio), Chicago (Slate Arts), Boston (Washington Street Art Center) and Toronto (Anzac Club) as well as appearing as part of the Westben Fall Festival in Canada.

-Find out more at patrickbehnke.com/
+Find out more at patrickbehnke.com.

 NOH-WAVE-134